-RECOMMENDATION TASK METRIC PARTICIPATING ORGANIZATIONS Assist the Development of an Economic Development Professional Network Provide the State with recommended roles and responsibilities of the economic development professional organization.
-Complete by 2024 WFRC/WFEDD Provide training, support, and resources as needed by the economic development professionals in the Region's communities and communicate these needs to the professional organization.
-Report on progress annually WFRC/WFEDD Conduct outreach to local economic development professionals to help them join and participate in the organization.
-Report on progress annually WFRC/WFEDD Organize trainings and best practice workshops for economic development professionals and community leaders across the Region.
-Host 5 workshops (1 per year) by 2028 WFRC/WFEDD Other local agencies Facilitate Grant Applications Compile and release a regular newsletter that informs communities of upcoming funding opportunities, showing the benefits of leveraging local investments with federal funds.
-10 newsletters (1 every 6 months) by 2028 WFRC/WFEDD Host an annual grant symposium to provide training and share best practices.
-5 grant symposiums (1 per year) by 2028 WFRC/WFEDD Other AOGs GOPB GOEO UAMMI Request annual lists of projects, initiatives, or capital improvement plans the communities are working on and identify sources of funding that can help move these projects forward.
-Report on progress annually WFRC/WFEDD County Econ Development Partners Hire or contract with grant writers.
-1 by 2024 and 2 by 2028 WFRC/WFEDD Provide administrative capacity for communities with limited resources to administer grant projects.
+RECOMMENDATION TASK METRIC PARTICIPATING ORGANIZATIONS C1.
+Provide the State with recommended roles and responsibilities of the economic development professional organization.
+Complete by 2024 WFRC/WFEDD Assist the Development of an Economic Development C2.
+Provide training, support, and resources as needed by the economic development professionals in the Region's communities and communicate these needs to the professional organization.
+Report on progress annually WFRC/WFEDD Professional Network C3.
+Conduct outreach to local economic development professionals to help them join and participate in the organization.
+Report on progress annually WFRC/WFEDD C4.
+Organize trainings and best practice workshops for economic development professionals and community leaders across the Region.
+Host 5 workshops (1 per year) by 2028 WFRC/WFEDD Other local agencies Facilitate Grant Applications D1.
+Compile and release a regular newsletter that informs communities of upcoming funding opportunities, showing the benefits of leveraging local investments with federal funds.
+10 newsletters (1 every 6 months) by 2028 WFRC/WFEDD D2.
+Host an annual grant symposium to provide training and share best practices.
+5 grant symposiums (1 per year) by 2028 WFRC/WFEDD Other AOGs GOPB GOEO UAMMI D3.
+Request annual lists of projects, initiatives, or capital improvement plans the communities are working on and identify sources of funding that can help move these projects forward.
+Report on progress annually WFRC/WFEDD County Econ Development Partners D4.
+Hire or contract with grant writers.
+1 by 2024 and 2 by 2028 WFRC/WFEDD D5.
+Provide administrative capacity for communities with limited resources to administer grant projects.
 Report on progress annually WFRC/WFEDD